Skip to main content

 Alberta Capital Gains Tax Calculator

 Calculate capital gains tax in Alberta, one of the lowest-tax provinces in Canada.
-See how Alberta's flat starting rate and high BPA reduce your tax on investment gains.
+See how Alberta's low provincial rates and high Basic Personal Amount reduce your tax on investment gains.

 Capital Gains Tax Calculator